 The Tewksbury Hospital water quality information presented in the tables below is from the most recent round of analytical testing completed in accordance with applicable regulations.
-All of the laboratory analytical data presented herein was collected during calendar year 2018, unless otherwise noted1.
-MassDEP reduced the required frequency of lead and copper sampling from semi-annual (1st quarter and 3rd quarter) to annually (3rd quarter only).
+All of the laboratory analytical data presented herein was collected during calendar year 2019, unless otherwise noted1.
+A discussion of the data and compliance with established guidelines is provided in the next section.

-Contaminant Date Collected 90 TH percentile Action Level (ug/L) MCLG # of sites sampled # of sites above Action Level Possible Source of Contamination Lead (ppb) 9/13/18 9.2 15 0 11 0 Corrosion of household plumbing systems; Erosion of natural deposits Copper (ppb) 9/13/18 580 1,300 1,300 11 0 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives
+Contaminant Date Collected 90 TH percentile Action Level (ug/L) MCLG # of sites sampled # of sites above Action Level Possible Source of Contamination Lead (ppb) 3/21/19 8/22/19 2.1 15 0 11 0 Corrosion of household plumbing systems; Erosion of natural deposits Copper (ppb) 3/21/19 8/22/19 580 1,300 1,300 11 0 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives

-Coliforms are bacteria that are naturally present in the environment and used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+Coliforms, as presented in the next table, are bacteria that are naturally present in the environment and used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 We found coliforms indicating the need to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct assessments to identify any problems found during these assessments.